thiagobossardi/thiagobossardi.github.io/README.md

 # Economist

 ### About me
-An ambitious and results-driven professional with expertise in economics and policy making.
+An ambitious and results-driven professional with expertise in economics.
 With experience in fast-paced commercial environments in the UK and Brazil, I possess excellent interpersonal, analytical, and communication skills.
 Throughout my career, I have successfully led and managed multiple projects, showcasing a methodical approach to understanding complex business issues.
 I am a highly motivated self-starter who continuously seeks opportunities for professional development and acquiring new skills.

 ### Skills
 - Economics - Econometrics - Macroeconomics